Frequently Asked Questions When You Plan a Move

 At Gentle Giant Moving Company, our 40 years of moving experience and our professional, diligent approach reduces the stress of moving.
 Naturally, customers have many questions about the moving process.
 If the questions below do not address a concern that you have, please contact us directly.
 We are happy to answers any and all questions about a move!

 Hiring a professional mover delivers exceptional value on a day that can otherwise be very stressful.
 Moving can be both emotionally and physically draining, and handling delicate or bulky items with care requires specific moving skills.
 We highly recommend turning to professionals for this, as you would for many of your households needs, such as plumbing and electricity.

-With nearly 40 years of experience as a local moving and long distance moving company, we can tackle moves of any size or complexity.
+With 40 years of experience as a local moving and long distance moving company, we can tackle moves of any size or complexity.
 We treat every move with the personal care you would expect from friends and family.
 However, unlike friends and family, we guarantee satisfaction.
 Click here to request a free moving estimate or talk to one of our experienced sales professionals at 800-442-6863.

 How much will my local or long distance move cost?

 We base an estimate for a local move on an hourly rate, which includes the drive time for each leg of the move:

 - from the moving company to your original home,